 1. Using Electric Appliances in the Area

 This suggestion is relatively evident, but we want to cover it for people who may not understand.
 Trying to clear away that wet patch on the carpet with a vacuum cleaner is not the great idea you think it is.
-You might get electrocuted in the process and end up in the hospital.
+You might get electrocuted in the process.

 2. Try Removing Heavy Furniture

 You may be strong, but don’t remove heavy furniture from the room to protect it against water damage.
 Leave this job to us or your home restoration company because our technicians have undergone training that helps them optimally distribute the object’s weight.